A geometric proof of the Affability Theorem for planar tilings: Tiling dynamical systems and etale equivalence relations

+In this section, we present the two basic notions of the paper, {\em tiling dynamical systems} (TDS) and {\em \'etale equivalence relations} (EER), although frequently we do not distinguish both concepts.

-A \emph{planar tiling} is a partition of $\R^2$ into \emph{tiles}, which are polygons touching face-to-face obtained by translation from a finite set of \emph{prototiles}.
+A \emph{planar tiling} is a partition of $\R^2$ into polygons touching face-to-face, called \emph{tiles}, obtained by translation from a finite set of \emph{prototiles}.
 Such a tiling always satisfies the \emph{Finite Pattern Condition} given in \cite{BBG}.
-It is said to be \emph{aperiodic} if it has no translation symmetries, and \emph{repetitive} if for any patch $M$, there exists a constant $R > 0$ such that any ball of radius $R$ contains a translated copy of $M$.
+It is said to be \emph{aperiodic} if it has no translation symmetries, and \emph{repetitive} if for any patch $M$, there exists a constant $R > 0$ (depending only on the diameter of $M$) such that any ball of radius $R$ contains a translated copy of $M$.

 Let $\T(\calp)$ be the set of tilings $\mathcal T$ obtained from a finite set of prototiles $\mathcal P$.
 It is possible to endow $\T(\calp)$ with the \emph{Gromov-Hausdorff topology} \cite{BBG,G} generated by the basic neighborhoods